Inca Trail Trek - Machu Picchu Picture

 Trip Planning for Your Inca Trail Hike

-Any Inca Trail to Machu Picchu requires an Inca Trail reservation.
-You cannot hike the Inca Trail to Machu Picchu without an official permit.
+Any Inca Trail hike requires an Inca Trail reservation.
+You cannot hike the Inca Trail without an official permit.
 An Inca Trail permit can only be booked with authorized Inca Trail tour operators in Peru.
 There is a set number of permits issued for The Inca Trail for each day of the year.
 The trail is open all year round except for the month of February.
 Check our Inca Trail Availability Calendar below to see if permits are available for the dates you would like to hike to Machu Picchu.
 Popular trekking dates can sell out months in advance!
 For Example, May to August.
-To learn more about Inca Trail permits, check out our informative Blog on What are your options if you are late to the game for the Inca Trail to Machu Picchu: No Inca Trail Permits - No Problem!
+To learn more about Inca Trail permits, check out our informative Blog on What are your options if you are late to the game for an Inca Trail Trek: No Inca Trail Permits - No Problem!

 Inca Trail Availability Calendar